-- Although Schwab provides ACH in and out functionality and a checking account, it holds deposits into any account for 4 business days.
-This kind of holds your funds for some time if you want to move it to another account even within Schwab.
+- Although Schwab provides ACH in and out functionality and a checking account, it holds deposits into any account for 2-4 business days.
+This kind of holds your funds for some time if you want to move it to another account within Schwab or outside.

-- There is a small warning about the app though.
-No commission fee model is great!
-But it encourages trading.
-It removes a psychological block in your mind and encourages you to be more open to sell or buy an individual stocks based on daily stock movements.
-Being a long-term investor, there is no point buying or selling stocks daily.
-A lot of my friends who started with Robinhood app, buy and sell daily because they feel there are no problems in doing so, since the fee is 0$.
-So, they are inadvertently day trading/short term trading.
+With most of the best online brokers offering commission free trading, there are things to be aware of.
+Commission free model encourages trading.
+It removes a psychological block in your mind and encourages you to be more open to sell/buy stocks based on daily stock prices.
+A lot of my friends who started with Robinhood app, buy and sell daily because they feel there are no problems since the fee is 0$.
+They are inadvertently day trading/short term trading.
 Selling as soon as it goes up a bit.
 Selling even if it goes into huge loses etc. Not realizing the enormous tax liabilities, they create in process.
-This is just a warning, you can obviously use it any which way you want.
-The app is solely responsible to bring trading commission fees down across all brokers after it launched.
-All I am saying is you need to have an approach and be disciplined when investing and must follow your approach.
+This is just a warning, you can obviously invest any which way you want.
+All I am saying is you need to have an approach and be disciplined when investing.

-At the end of the day it comes to your requirements, your investment style, philosophy etc. If you absolutely must go with no commissions, go with Robinhood.
-If you like the customer service and more options available to you, go with Schwab.
+At the end of the day it comes to your requirements, your investment style, philosophy etc. If you like the customer service and more options available to you, go with either Schwab/Vanguard.
+Schwab has more features and research if you would like to venture into individual stock investing.
+Vanguard is the best solution to keep everything on auto pilot and investing in index funds without applying much brains.
 You can even have both accounts.
 No harm in that.
+I do!
 My aim was to just elucidate some factors on which you can base your decisions.